davegallant/site/content/about.md

 disable_comments: true
 ---

-I'm a software engineer with a passion for open-source, infrastructure, tooling and security.
+I'm a software tinkerer with a passion for infrastructure, tooling, security, and coffee.